-The assessment specification and performance standard are all-important as these statements describe the overall requirements for HPE Scholarship.
+The assessment specifications and performance standard are all-important as these statements describe the overall requirements for HPE Scholarship.
 A key purpose of this resource is to help you to understand the intent of these statements.
 These statements will be revisited throughout this resource.

 Table 1.
-HPE Assessment Specification and Performance Standard
+Assessment Specifications Scholarship Health and Physical Education 2024